ruanyf/react-demos/README.md

 );
 ```

+Please be minded that only if the component has more than one child node, you could take `this.props.children` as an array, otherwise `this.props.children.map` throws a TypeError.

 ## Demo6: Finding a DOM node

-React uses React.findDOMNode() to find a DOM node.
+Sometimes you need to reference a DOM node in a component.
+React gives you React.findDOMNode() to find it.

 ```js
 var MyComponent = React.createClass({